Overview of the DXP Cloud Deployment Workflow¶

 Option 1: Deploying Through the Command Line Interface¶

 Using the CLI tool is the quickest way to deploy local changes to a service.
 With it, you can deploy from your terminal and skip pushing your changes to a remote repository or triggering a Jenkins build altogether.
-However, unlike other deployment methods, the CLI tool can only deploy local changes for one service at a time.
+Unlike other deployment methods, the CLI tool can also deploy local changes for one service at a time.

 lcp deploy, and select which project and environment to deploy to (e.g.,

 prd).
 For the deployment to be successful, you must have permissions to deploy to the chosen environment.
 See Deploying Changes via the CLI Tool for a walk through of this deployment workflow.

 While you can directly deploy backup, CI, database, search, and webserver services, you must first create a gradle build of the Liferay service before running the